 2. The Winds of War – Herman Wouk

-This historical fiction book set in Hawaii during the time of World War II is the work of Herman Wouk, known for his novels depicting America’s greatest generation.
+This historical fiction book set in Hawaii during the time of World War II is the work of Herman Wouk, an author known for his novels depicting America’s greatest generation.

-The story is narrated from different perspectives aimed to capture different sides of global events.
-It tells a story of romance, tragedy, drama, and heroism during World War II.
+The story is narrated from different perspectives of people living during WWII.
+It aims to capture different sides of the global event, telling stories of romance, tragedy, drama, and heroism during World War II.

-As you start learning about the people who lived through the War, slowly, the story immerses around a single American family trapped in the maelstrom.
+As you learn about the people who lived through the War, slowly, the story immerses around a single American family trapped in the maelstrom.

 3. Hawaii’s Story by Hawaii’s Queen – Liliuokalani

-This is the story of the last queen accountable at the end of the nineteenth century.
-Written by Hawaiian historian, David Malo.
+This is the story of the last queen of Hawaii during the end of the nineteenth century, written by Hawaiian historian and author, David Malo.

-When big waves reach the beaches, it brings in large fish from the dark ocean.
-The big fish eat the small fish.
-Just like in the forest where large predators prey on the smaller ones.
+The ocean is made up of big fish and small fish.
+The big fish eat the small fish, just like in the forest where large predators prey on the smaller ones.

-One day, a ship of the white men arrived on the island, and they saw people living in a small group.
-Like the large fish, the small settlement was too gobbled up.
+One day, a ship of white men arrived on the Big Island, and they saw people living in small groups.

 4. Hawaii – James A. Michener